spiriidk/php-challenge/README.md

 ## 🔧 Setup Instructions

-1. **Fork the repository**
+1. **Create a new repository**

-   Fork the repository and navigate to the project folder
+   Click the "Use this template" button at the top of the page to create a new repository with this code.

 2. **Install dependencies**